uc-cdis/data-portal/README.md

       "project_id": "jnkns-jenkins" // only support one constrains, could used to render charts for specific project or program
     },
     "chartTitle": "jnkns-jenkins project", // chart title
-    "logBase": 1 // log base, default is 1
+    "logBase": 1 // log base, optional, default is 1,
+    "initialUnselectedKeys": ["no data", "Unknown"] // optional, an array of string, means the values those will be initially unselected
   }
 ]
 ```